 - The business should pay a lot of attention during the project planning stages, as this serves as the base.

 - The vendor’s capability to perform and deliver needs to be thoroughly checked at the time of vendor hire.

-- The business should make a practice to use modern scheduling tools and charts for better control of the cost.
+- The business should make practice using modern scheduling tools and charts for better control of the cost.

 - The project manager requires to monitor and control the project continually.